vajmani/myportfolio/README.md

-# myportfolio
+# Virender Ajmani's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.